ldclakmal/ballerina-security/README.md

 This section demonstrates the security related Ballerina by examples (BBEs).

-> **NOTE**: These examples are validated against a provided Ballerina version (latest version) with an automated [test-suite](https://github.com/ldclakmal/ballerina-security/actions/workflows/bbes.yml).
+> **NOTE**: These examples are validated against the provided latest Ballerina version with an automated [test-suite](https://github.com/ldclakmal/ballerina-security/actions/workflows/bbes.yml).

 | Category           | ![BBE][ballerina-bbe-logo]                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|